How to Evidence Enablement Outcomes in Supported Living Bids

 - No baseline: “Improved confidence” with no “from → to.”

-- Unverified data: percentages with no timeframe or source; add “rolling 3-month average” or “last quarter.”
+- Unanchored data: percentages without timeframe or source; add “last quarter” and “sample method.”

-- Governance gap: outcomes reported but not reviewed, learned from, or embedded.
+- Governance gap: outcomes reported but not reviewed, learned from, or verified.

 ✅ A Reusable Answer Template (drop-in ready)

-Principle: Our supported living model is built on enablement and ordinary life outcomes, measured through individual plans and monthly reviews.
+Principle: Our supported living model is built on enablement and ordinary-life outcomes, measured from baseline and reviewed through a consistent cycle.

-Process: We baseline each person’s abilities, co-produce SMART+I goals, and agree practical enablers (visual schedules, graded exposure, communication tools).
-Staff record weekly micro-evidence; managers aggregate trends on a simple dashboard.
-Outcomes are discussed in reflective supervision and verified at monthly governance review.
+Process: We baseline abilities and risks, co-produce SMART+I goals, and agree enablers (visual supports, graded exposure, communication tools and PBS strategies).
+Staff record weekly micro-evidence; managers aggregate progress using a simple dashboard and review monthly with the person and those important to them.
+Outcomes actions are embedded into reflective supervision and verified through sampling and observation.

-- Service model: outcomes ladder, graded exposure, PBS.
+- Service model: Outcomes Ladder, graded exposure, PBS integration.

 - Enablement is a measurable change from baseline, not a value statement.

-- SMART+I goals turn progress into scorable evidence.
+- SMART+I goals turn progress into scorable, independence-linked evidence.

-- PBS improvements are powerful enablement indicators — show trend impact.
+- PBS trends are powerful enablement evidence — show movement and verification.

-- Tell the story of less prompting, more choice, safer independence.
+- Write the story of less prompting, more choice, safer independence.